bpops/treklist/README.md

 ![TrekList Screenshot](./imgs/screenshot.png)

+## Use

+Due to certificate signing issues, it may be necessary for you to disable Gatekeeper.
+To do this, run `sudo spctl --master-disable` in a terminal.
+Alternatively, you can also just enable this single app by running `xattr -cr treklist.app`.

 ## Development

 You will need to [generate an OMDb API key](https://www.omdbapi.com/apikey.aspx).
 Place the key in a text file called `api_key` in the repo's base directory.
 TrekList is built with python 3.9 and sqlite.